You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 5800 Whisky Island Dr, Cleveland

-Right on Lake Erie you’ll find another spot for a SUP rental!
+Right on Lake Erie you’ll find this great spot for a SUP rental.
 If you plan to be out on the water in Cleveland for a while, then this is the perfect rental spot, as prices are based on 2-6 hours of renting.

 6-Hour SUP Rental Price: $75 per person.